 Integrate custom navigation in the template

-Configure the navigation links on the back end, and the next step is to apply these navigation links to the front page of the website.The CMS of AnQi provides a powerful template tag system, making it very simple to call custom navigation categories in templates.navListLabel.
+After configuring the navigation links in the background, the next step is to apply these navigations to the front page of the website.The Anqi CMS makes it very simple to call custom navigation categories in templates through its powerful template tag system.You need to use isnavList.

-For example, to display the "Footer Navigation" you just created in the footer area of the website, you can use it in the footer template file (usuallypartial/footer.htmlor the footer section of the main template file), by usingnavLista tag to specifytypeIdParameter.typeId即为后台导航类别管理中“页脚导航”所对应的ID。如果“页脚导航”的ID是2(具体ID请根据您的实际后台设置为准),代码可能如下所示:
+For example, if you want to display the "footer navigation" you just created in the footer area of the website, you can use it in the footer template file (usuallypartial/footer.htmlor the footer section of the main template file), by usingnavListlabel and specifytypeIdParameter.typeIdIt corresponds to the ID of the "Footer Navigation" in the background navigation category management.
+If the ID of the "Footer Navigation" is 2 (the specific ID should be based on your actual background settings), the code may look like this:

 {# 假设页脚导航的 typeId 为 2 #}